EXECUTIVE FUNCTIONING IMPACTS YOUR CHILD’S LIFE IN AND OUT OF SCHOOL

 So what exactly is Executive Functioning?

 Executive functioning is a set of processes involving mental control and self-regulation.
 It can affect many regulating skills including, but not limited to:

 Using research-based exercises and multisensory teaching methods to systematically approach each Executive Functioning skill, TLC teachers ensure mastery before continuing on to harder, more complicated tasks.
-Program recommendations frequently include at least one of our premier World of Learning programs.
+Program recommendations frequently include at least one of our premier programs.

 Working memory is considered by many educational and psychological professionals to be the most critical key to school success.
-We know from research and experience that the better a student’s working and long-term memory, the easier it is to learn.
+We all understand that the better a student’s memory, the easier it is to learn.

-On the surface, working memory appears to be a very specific isolated ability.
+On the surface working memory appears to be a very specific isolated ability.
 So, why put so much emphasis on improving it?
 It turn out that children with weak working memory often have many other issues related to learning.
-In a study published in Child Development, researchers screened 3,189 five- to eleven-year-olds and found 308 to have very low working memory scores.
-Most of the 308 struggled with learning, had atypically short attention spans, high levels of distractibility, difficulties monitoring the quality of their work and in generating new solutions to problems.
+Ina study published in Child Development in 2009, researchers screened 3,189 five- to eleven-year-olds and found 308 to have very low working memory scores.
+Most struggled with learning, had atypically short attention spans, high levels of distractibility, difficulties monitoring the quality of their work and in generating new solutions to problems.
 This helps explain why we see so many students improve in multiple areas of learning after improving working memory.

 Using carefully planned exercises, students learn what it feels like to focus on one item while ignoring all the other classroom background noises and then progress to multiple items.
 After training, students are able to more easily pay attention to the teacher even within a typically busy classroom environment.
 With practice, their sustained attention, divided attention, and other aspects of focus increase.

 Training students to control external distractions while strengthening skills needed for sustaining attention, shifting attention between multiple tasks, and paying attention to multiple sources of information at a time dramatically improves attention.